AlwaysHungrie/pineappl/README.md

 # Pineappl for Myra

-An introduction to programming in modern, post-AI world.
+An introduction to programming in the modern, post-AI world.
 This is a collection psuedo prompt-coding based exercises inspired by [Code.org](https://code.org/en-US)

 # Levels Plan (working)